Threats never sleep

 This matters as ransomware works once users visit a malicious site or receive an e-mail with a malicious link or document.
 The system is then redirected to a site containing an exploit kit.
 But with the browser and content isolated, it ‘breaks the kill chain’ and an attack ends before it can begin.

-Anything less than complete isolation leaves us all open to the next evolution in malware.
+Ultimately, anything less than complete isolation leaves us all open to the next evolution in malware.
+So, act now to stop cybercriminals in their tracks.

 Mike is UK managing director of enterprise security technology company Cyberinc.
 Read more about the company’s Isla Malware Isolation appliance family here.
 Or download the white paper ‘Defeating Ransomware with Isla Web Malware Isolation’ here.